Tum Milo Toh Sahi

-Tum Milo Toh Sahi is an Indian drama film starring Nana Patekar, Dimple Kapadia, Mohnish Bahl, Amit Behl, Suniel Shetty, Vidya Malvade, Rehan Khan and Anjana Sukhani.
+Tum Milo Toh Sahi is a 2010 Indian Hindi-language drama film directed by Kabir Sadanand starring Nana Patekar, Dimple Kapadia, Mohnish Bahl, Amit Behl, Suniel Shetty, Vidya Malvade, Rehan Khan and Anjana Sukhani.
 It was released on 2 April 2010.

 Plot

-After retiring as a Law Clerk, Subramaniam retreats into himself, his memories about his mother, and his small flat.
+After retiring as a law clerk, Subramaniam retreats into himself, his memories about his mother, and his small flat.
 He rents out a room to Bikramjeet Singh, who has been expelled from the hostel, on the condition that he cannot invite any women to even visit him.
 A chance encounter with 'Lucky Cafe' restaurant owner, Delshad Nanji, first antagonizes him, then he relents and becomes a regular patron along with several students.
-He will soon be thrust into a legal battle when 'Blue Bell' - a multinational company - decide to take over the café, and are all set to sue Delshad for encroaching on this property.
+He will soon be thrust into a legal battle when 'Blue Bell' - a multinational company - decides to take over the café, and are all set to sue Delshad for encroaching on this property.